OCamlverse/ocamlverse.github.io/content/FAQ.md

 * Why are compound types such as `float list` and `int option` written with the "enclosing", polymorphic type last?

   There's no real reason, except that this is how it's always been done in OCaml.
-  It might be a bad idea to change the syntax of types in a language that puts so much emphasis on them.
+  It might be a bad idea to change the syntax of types in a language that puts so much emphasis on types.
+(Standard ML uses the same convention.
+Since it and OCaml both developed from an earlier ML, it's likely that the convention predates OCaml.)

   However, the type syntax kind of makes sense if you think about English syntax:  A "passenger ship" is a ship that carries passengers.
 An `int list` is a list that contains `int`s.
   (You could also write "list of integers" in English, but then you need to add the "of".)